/

 Oracle ERP

-For Salesforce.com, Microsoft Dynamics CRM, and SugarCRM users, it is necessary to use third-party software to integrate with Oracle ERP.
+For Oracle ERP users considering Salesforce, Microsoft Dynamics CRM, or HubSpot, it is necessary to use third-party software for integration.

 Microsoft Dynamics ERP

-If you’re using Salesforce.com or SugarCRM, you’ll need additional software from a third-party to integrate Microsoft Dynamics CRM and their ERP offerings.
+If you plan to implement Salesforce or HubSpot, you will need additional third-party software to integrate Microsoft Dynamics CRM and their ERP offerings.

 Infor ERP